Pray for Leah

 “The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds” 2 Corinthians 10:4

-Secondly, over the coming days please pray daily at 5:30pm (UK and Nigeria time), which is the time of day when Leah was abducted.
+Over the coming days please pray daily at 5:30pm (UK and Nigeria time), which is the time of day when Leah was abducted.
 We’re going to use Psalm 27 as our focus.
 Together around the world many thousands will be praying through this passage at the same time.
 Please also use this prayer sheet to help you.

 Can you share this call with your church?